zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

        3. Create a sorted list of unique name server names (sorted in ascending order on the name).
        4. For each [glue record] in the additional section (if any) do:
-          1. Form an name/IP pair from the owner named and the IP address in [RDATA].
+          1. Form a name/IP pair from the owner name and the IP address in [RDATA].
           2. Only unique name/IP pairs are created.
-          3. Add the pair to sorted list of name server names.
+          3. Add the pair to the sorted list of name server names.
           4. Sort the name/IP pair by IP address, in ascending order, with IPv4 addresses sorted before IPv6 addresses.
           5. The name/IP pair will replace any "name" where the name server name